mikamorz/eda_examples/README.md

 * The Jupyter notebook contains the code details about the analysis performed.
 * The report contains the analysis along with the insights.

+### 2. Churn Rate - Predictive statistics

+#### There are different approaches one required to analyse one's datasets numerous statistical tests.

+* The Jupyter notebook contains the code details about the analysis performed.
+* The report contains the analysis along with the insights.

 ###-----------------------------------
 #### Convert JPYNB to the PDF-file/PY-script.
 * Just run the export_to_pdf.ipynb.